When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 I’ve recently moved house and now have access to quiet paths which have a smooth asphalt surface – perfect for testing an e-scooter.
-Unfortunately, like everywhere in my area nothing is really flat so there’s a few small inclines.
+Unfortunately, like everywhere in my area nothing is flat so there are a few small inclines.

 The Kugoo S4 arrived partially charged, so I fully charged it before use – this took roughly 2-3 hours.
 The S4 has a very large and neat LED display with touch controls for the settings, power modes (3) and lights.